raul23/SimulRPi/README.rst

 -l       The channel numbers to be used for LEDs.
 If an example only
          requires 1 channel, the first channel from the provided list will be used. (default: [9, 10, 11])
--b       The channel numbers to be used for a push button.
+-b       The channel number to be used for a push button.
 The default value
          is channel 17 which is associated by default with the keyboard key *cmd_r*. (default: 17)
 -k       The name of the key associated with the button channel.
 The name